grafana/grafana/docs/sources/developers/plugins/cross-plugin-linking.md

+---
+title: Cross plugin links and commands
+description: Learn how to add plugin links and commands to a grafana app plugin
+---

 # Cross plugin links and commands

-Using the Plugin extensions API App, plugins can register placements of their own to display other plugins links.
+Using the Plugin extensions API, App plugins can register placements of their own to display other plugins links.
 This cross-plugin linking creates a more immersive user experience for installed plugins.

 ## Available placements within plugins